The installation process has the following stages:

 kubectl create -f ensuredb.job.yaml

-Create the BTrDB statefulset and the rest of the core services
+Then create the BTrDB statefulset and the rest of the core services

 kubectl create -f btrdb.statefulset.yaml kubectl create -f mrplotter.deployment.yaml kubectl create -f apifrontend.deployment.yaml kubectl create -f adminconsole.deployment.yaml